atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 * Keep a short regularly updated snippet dictionary
 * Use BI products to overcome data issues such as weird field names and complex joins
 * Double check the data before visualization
+* Keep shorter Dashboards
+* Design dashboards in pen and paper first
 * Keep an eye on query performance if you are hitting the production database

 Lastly, you should start exploring tools to pipe in multiple sources of data that are not handled by your SQL based BI tool to build your Data Lake.